 Chairman of the Financial Times from 1996 until retirement in 2009 and non-executive Director of the Economist since 2007.
-Sir David holds a number of Trustee positions including Chairman Sadler's Wells; the University of Roehampton; London Transport Museum; Transformation Trust; Institute of War and Peace Reporting; Walpole Committee and a Board member of Common Purpose and Silatech and a Member of the Honorary Council of the Royal National Theatre.
+Sir David holds a number of Trustee positions including Chairman Sadler's Wells; the University of Roehampton; London Transport Museum; Media Standards Trust; Transformation Trust; Institute of War and Peace Reporting; Walpole Committee and a Board member of Common Purpose and Silatech and a Member of the Honorary Council of the Royal National Theatre.
 Trustee since 2011.

-Joe is Chief Executive of the National Colleges Training and Education Group.
+Joe is Chief Executive of NCG.
 Previously Joe was Deputy Chief Executive of the Home Group, Chief Executive of Tees Valley Regeneration, and was a Director, Corporate Banking in Barclays PLC.
 Joe is a Trustee of Arts Council England, and Chairs the board of Arts Council North East.
 He is also a senior non-executive Trustee of Durham University, where he chairs the Finance & General Purposes Committee.
 Trustee since 2013.

 Founder and Managing Director of 3PS Partners.
 John has 15 years experience as an entrepreneur and early-stage investor; Director of IMET2000 International Medical Education Trust; Trustee of Thresh a performing arts collaborative.
 He is particularly interested in education and information technology.
 Trustee since 2011.

 Chairman of Millbank Investment Management Ltd, Chairman of Conflicts Committee, Lord Rothschild family office, Chairman: Keystone Investment Trust; Director: Henderson Smaller Companies Investment Trust.
-Non- executive Director, Oldfield and Co.
-Chairman: Institute for Philanthropy.
-Advisory Fellow and Chairman of Investment Committee: Pembroke College, Oxford; Governor of Bryanston School; member of the Financial Advisory Group of Salisbury Cathedral; External Investment Advisor to Catlin Insurance Group.
+Non- executive Director, Oldfield and Co-vice Chairman: The Philanthropy Workshop.
+Advisory Fellow and Chairman of Investment Committee: Pembroke College, Oxford; Trustee: Soho Theatre; Governor of Bryanston School; member of the Financial Advisory Group of Salisbury Cathedral; External Investment Advisor to Catlin Insurance Group.
 Trustee since 2008.